status-im/status-github-bot/README.md

   - Assign new PRs to the `Pipeline for QA` project board (`REVIEW` column).
   - Assign issues that are labeled `bounty-awaiting-approval` to the `Status SOB Swarm` project board (`bounty-awaiting-approval` column).
   - Welcome users who post their first PR in a project.
+  - Checks if all commits are GPG-signed and sets the PR status accordingly.
+  - Unfurls links on Issues and Pull Request discussions.
   - New functionality will be added in the future (wishlist is being tracked [here](https://docs.google.com/document/d/19NZEJ453av-owAEBXcIPjavbGKMBFlfVcwsuQ_ORzR4/))

 The project board names, column names, welcome message and other values are stored in the `.github/github-bot.yml` file.
 It can be overriden for each specific repository by adding a file in the same path on the respective repository (see [probot-config](https://github.com/getsentry/probot-config)).